Nino-cunei/lorentz2022/5-friday/plenary.md

         * Inside of the clay
         * Conservation
         * Context
     * Involving a big museum -> possible with BM?
-Or problematic expecially w/ the ERC?
+Or problematic especially w/ the ERC?

 Caroline: is this consortium poised to generate new knowledge?